 An Online Nursing Bachelor's Degree for RN / ADN Nurses

 The Bachelor of Science in Nursing – RN–BSN (Registered Nurse Seeking Bachelor of Science in Nursing) program is designed for working ADN-graduate Registered Nurses to be able to complete their Nursing Bachelor of Science degree online in just 20 months.

-You can begin the online program, offered by the UNC School of Nursing through UNC Extended Campus, each Fall or Spring term.
-Students will be admitted twice a year via a competitive admission process, and class size is limited.
+This online program is offered by the UNC School of Nursing through UNC Extended Campus.
 There is a one-day orientation in Loveland, Colorado for admitted students at the beginning of the program.

 Access to A Top Nursing School and Career Advancement

 Each faculty member in this Nursing program is a Registered Nurse with practice, teaching and research experience.
 All faculty have advanced degrees in Nursing and many are certified in their specialty area.
 The UNC School of Nursing is approved by the Colorado State Board of Nursing and fully accredited by the Commission on Collegiate Nursing Education (CCNE).
 Students graduating from the RN-BSN Program are eligible to sit for the NCLEX RN licensure exam.

 Time to Completion: